ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## The Investment Committee

 So, if you’re going to the IC, this is how it’s going to look like.
 You will have around 10 minutes to present your idea and 10 minutes to answer questions of the IC board which consists of 2 local Antler partners, 2 global Antler partners, and 2 external experts (usually people from other VC firms).
 There could be some other parties on the call as well.
 You need to get 4 "yes" votes out of 6 to pass.
-We’ve got 6 out of 6.
+We've got 6 out of 6.

 Overall, 5 teams were offered an investment.
 4 teams have taken it and one team decided to pass on for personal matters.